Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Percolation properties of the SHM network

 We carry out finite-size scaling of the cumulative cluster size distribution $n_{\geq}(s)$ for several values of $p$, and confirm that it follows a power-law form, with the exponent varying with $p$.
 We assume the following finite-size scaling form for $n_{\geq}(s)$:

 where scaling function $f(x)$ behaves as

 We further assume that the exponent $\tau(p)$ is related to the fractal exponent $\psi(p)$ via

 as reported in Ref.~\cite{nogawa2009monte}.
+We remark that the scaling relation (\ref{eq:tau}) can be regarded as a natural generalization of that for Euclidean lattices.
+In Euclidean lattices, where a linear dimension is defined, one has $\psi(p_c) = \tilde{d}/d$ ($d$ is the lattice dimension and $\tilde{d}$ is the fractal dimension of the largest cluster), so that Eq.~(\ref{eq:tau}) reduces to the known relation $\tau = 1 + d/\tilde{d}$ at $p_c$.
 Figure~\ref{fig:sw-nsp} shows the scaling results for $n_{\geq}(s)$ at $p = 0.2$, $0.5$, and $0.8$.
 The data collapse onto a single curve for each value of $p$, confirming the validity of the scaling form.
 This implies that, in the large size limit, the cluster size distribution $n(s)$ follows a power law of the form $n(s) \propto s^{-\tau(p)}$.

 We find that similar results hold even when the parameter $m$ (and hence the degree exponent $\gamma$) is varied (data not shown).
-As Eq.~(\ref{eq:psi-smallworld}) indicates, $\psi(p)$ varies continuously with $p$ in the range $0 < p < 1$, independently of $\gamma$.
-Therefore, bond percolation on a small-world SF tree remains in the critical phase for all values of $p$.
+As Eq.~(\ref{eq:psi-smallworld}) indicates, a nontrivial $p$-dependent fractal exponent exists for any value of $\gamma$, showing that the existence of a critical phase does not rely on degree heterogeneity.

 Next, we consider the fractal case.
-Figure~\ref{fig:mANDpsi-fractal} presents the order parameter $\bar{s}_{\mathrm{root}}(p)$ and the fractal exponent $\psi_n(p)$ for the fractal SF tree with $n = 6, 7$, and $8$ as functions of $p$.
+Figure~\ref{fig:mANDpsi-fractal} presents the order parameter $\bar{s}_{\mathrm{root}}(p)$ and the fractal exponent $\psi_n(p)$ for the fractal SF tree with $n = 6$, $7$, and $8$ as functions of $p$.
 As in the small-world case, $\bar{s}_{\mathrm{root}}(p)$ decreases with increasing $n$ and tends toward zero over the entire range of $p$ (Fig.~\ref{fig:mANDpsi-fractal}(a)), indicating the absence of a percolating phase ($p_{c2}=1$).
 In contrast, the behavior of the fractal exponent differs from that in the small-world case.
 As shown in Fig.~\ref{fig:mANDpsi-fractal}(b), both the theoretical curve and the Monte Carlo results indicate that $\psi_n(p)$ converges to a constant value in the large size limit, specifically $\psi = \log 2 / \log 5$ for all $0 < p < 1$.